apache/singa/doc/en/develop/how-to-release.rst

 No 0s or -1s.

-I am delighted to announce that the proposal to release Apache SINGA X.Y.Z-incubating has passed.
+I am delighted to announce that the proposal to release Apache SINGA X.Y.Z has passed.

 I'll now start a vote on the general list.
 Those of you in the IPMC, please recast your vote on the new thread.